dappforce/subsocial-docs/docs/sdk/quick-start/GettingStarted.md

 > To get more details follow [installing @subsocial/api guide](../overview/installation)

-### Initializing APIs
+### Initializing The APIs

-You need to initialize Subsocial SDK with the following syntax:
+You need to initialize the Subsocial SDK with the following syntax:

 ```typescript